Needville High School: Leadership

+Challenges and Expansion

+A major incident occurred in the fall of 1976 when a fire, caused by an electrical short, consumed the gymnasium during a district championship game.
+The wooden structure of the gym contributed to the rapid spread of the fire.
+In the aftermath, the school undertook the construction of a new gymnasium and a new cafeteria.
+Over the subsequent two to three decades, the campus underwent considerable expansion, with the addition of new facilities like a science wing and a new band hall, which replaced the old two-room Brown School building.

+Mr. Sage assumed the role of superintendent in 1981.
+His tenure saw the acquisition of a radio tower for educational programming and the creation of a school website for teachers.
+Mr. Gazaway served as superintendent from 2002 to 2006, followed by Mr. Rhodes.
+However, the school's trajectory was drastically altered by a tragic event on April 24, 2007.

-2007 Fire
+2007 fire

 The original Needville High School building was reported on fire at around 3:45 AM on April 24, 2007.
 21 area fire departments responded but by 6:00 AM the building was still a fireball.
 As of 7:00 PM, the 1937 building was reduced to smoldering rubble with fire fighters and investigators still at the scene along with spectators.
 One computer lab, two mobile computer labs, three copiers, one Coke machine, and TAKS tests taken last week were lost to the fire.

 The fire came in the wake of a $60 million bond issue, $49 million of which was earmarked for a new high school.